citymayor/blog/content/posts/Anatomy-of-an-Ethereum-dApp.md

 The listener also has the ability to recover in case of crash.
 We did that with having a checkpoint at every new event received.
 This checkpoint is kept in a text file.

 The listener has to read the events from an Ethereum node.
 At first, we ran our own Ethereum node, with <a href="https://github.com/ethereum/go-ethereum/">geth</a>.
 However, maintaining an Ethereum node wasn't the easiest thing to do.
 It took us lot of maintenance, often crashed, needed lot of SSD disk space.
-It became really costly to maintain it.
+It became really costly (for time and money) to maintain it.
 We decided to switch to <a href="https://nodablock.com">Nodablock</a> to access to the Ethereum network.
 They will provide an API and access to the events.
-It is perfect for the listener.
+It is perfect for the listener, and allow is to focus on the dApp without having to worry if our listenner had access to the Ethereum network.

 ![realtime ethereum replication](/img/architecture/listener.png)